 Definitions: The following tables contain scientific terms and measures, some of which may require explanation.
+Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+Action Level Goal (ALG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+ALG's allow for a margin of safety.
 Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
 MCL's are set as close to the Maximum Contaminant Level Goal as feasible using the best available treatment technology.
 Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLG's allow for a margin of safety .mg/l: milligrams per liter or parts per million - or one ounce in 7,350 gallons of water .ug/l: micrograms per liter or parts per billion - or one ounce in 7,350,000 gallons of water.
-Na: not applicable.
+MCLG's allow for a margin of safety. mg/l: milligrams per liter or parts per million - or one ounce in 7,350 gallons of water. ug/l: micrograms per liter or parts per billion - or one ounce in 7,350,000 gallons of water.
 Avg: Regulatory compliance with some MCLs are based on running annual average of monthly samples.
 Maximum Residual Disinfectant Level (MRDL): The highest level of disinfectant allowed in drinking water.
 Maximum Residual Disinfectant Level (MRDLG): The level of disinfectant in drinking water below which there is no known or expected risk to health.
 MRDLG's allow for a margin of safety.
 Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
 Action Level Goal (ALG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
 ALG's allow for a margin of safety.
+Level 1 Assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.
+Level 2 Assessment: A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.
+N/A: not applicable.
+Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water. mrem: millirems per year (a measure of radiation absorbed by the body). ppb: micrograms per liter or parts per billion - or one ounce in 7,350,000 gallons of water. ppm: milligrams per liter or parts per million - or one ounce in 7,350 gallons of water.